Colvars/colvars.github.io/README.md

-# Collective variables module (Colvars)
+# Collective variables library (Colvars)

-A software module for molecular simulation and analysis that provides a high-performance implementation of sampling algorithms defined on a reduced space of continuously differentiable functions (aka collective variables).
+A software library for molecular simulation and analysis that provides a high-performance implementation of sampling algorithms defined on a reduced space of continuously differentiable functions (aka collective variables).

 First released in 2008 as part of the standard distribution of [NAMD](https://www.ks.uiuc.edu/Research/namd/) version 2.7b1, Colvars has also been integrated in [LAMMPS](https://lammps.sandia.gov/download.html) and [VMD](https://www.ks.uiuc.edu/Research/vmd/).
 In VMD, interactive use is possible both from the command line and through the [Dashboard](vmd/cv_dashboard/README.md) graphical user interface.